 Today my guest is Diane Marie Brown, author of Black Candle Women, a warm and wry family drama with a magical twist about four generations of Black women living under one roof and the family curse that stems back to a Voodoo shop in 1950s New Orleans.

 We discuss the winding road to debut novel including finding an agent, research, ways to connect with other new authors, and much more.

 “Propulsive and poignant, Black Candle Women concocts an intoxicating potion of warmth, wisdom, and wonder.” -Ava DuVernay

-You can also listen and subscribe on Apple Podcasts or wherever you get your podcasts.
+Listen and subscribe on Apple Podcasts or your favorite podcast app.

 Browse Books Mentioned On This Episode:

 Looking for a book mentioned on the podcast?
 Want to browse books by past guests?
 Visit A Bookish Home Podcast’s Bookshop.org page.

 Laura Szaro Kopinski